CSE321-Fall2021/cse321-portfolio-naminor/Project 2/CSE321_project2_naminor_readme.md

 --------------------
 Getting Started
 --------------------
 Set up an empty project in Mbed Studio with MbedOS inside the project folder.
 Place the file "CSE321_project2_naminor_main.cpp" into the project as the only file with a main function.
 Select "NUCLEO-L4R5ZI" as the Target and connect the Nucleo to the computer using the micro USB cable.
 Connect the matrix keypad, LCD, LEDs to the Nucleo and breadboard.
 Build the project and run to start the program.

 --------------------
 CSE321_project2_naminor_main.cpp:
 --------------------
 Date Created: 2021/10/14
 Language: C++
-Description:
+Description: The program is for a bare-metal and user-programmable
+			 count-down alarm system.

 ----------
 Declarations